International rugby league in 2016: May

-Papua New Guinea vs Fiji men in Australia
+Melanesian Cup

 The 2016 Melanesian Cup was played between Papua New Guinea and Fiji.
 Papua New Guinea created history to win their first Melanesian Cup title.
 The test looked in a similar situation to last year when Fiji took a comfortable lead into the break but this time around Papua New Guinea scored enough points in the second half to outscore their pacific rivals and win their first major title since the 2009 Pacific Cup.
 Captain David Mead shone for the Kumuls as he made try-saving tackles, assists and even line breaks in a man-of-the-match performance which was a crucial influence to earning his country's first win on away soil since the year 2000.
 Fiji picked 7 débutantes for the test match, while PNG featured five players making their first ever International appearance for their country.
 Both teams had a fair share of NRL, Queensland or New South Wales Cup, as well as domestic club players.
 Papua New Guinea's most capped player was Rod Griffin who made his 10th appearance for his country, while Fiji's most experienced player was Akuila Uate who made his 12th appearance for his country.
 Gold Coast's David Mead captained Papua New Guinea, and Port Kembla Blacks' James Storer led Fiji.